-We now extend the system metamodel with principles to model open-ended evolution as identified above. \textit{Evolving entities:} The entity $e$-tuple $\mathcal{E}$ captures evolving entities in the same way as the general evolution algorithm \citep{Thurner.2018} does with the state vector $\sigma$.
-The general evolution algorithm can be regarded as the metamodel from which the CCC model can be created \citep{Thurner.2018}. \textit{Co-evolutionary operations of entities and environment:} With the creation of new entities (novelty), also new possibilities for interactions emerge.
-This is key for open-endedness and is captured by the co-evolution of entities and their interaction in the general evolution algorithm \citep{Thurner.2018}.
-Formally, the update equations of the entity state vector $\sigma$ and the interaction tensors $M$ are simultaneously updated over time.
-In the system metamodel of the allagmatic method, this is described with the adaptation function $\psi$ that can be modelled in such a way that the update function $\phi$ and milieus $\mathcal{M}$ are updated simultaneously.
+We now extend the system metamodel where needed with concepts to model open-ended evolution as identified above. \textit{Evolving entities:} The entity $e$-tuple $\mathcal{E}$ captures evolving entities (entities changing their state over time) in the same sense as the general evolution algorithm \cite{Thurner.2018} does with the state vector $\sigma$.
+The general evolution algorithm can be regarded as the metamodel from which the CCC model is created \cite{Thurner.2018}. \textit{Co-evolutionary operations of entities and environment:} With the creation of new entities (novelty), also new possibilities for interactions emerge.
+This is key for open-endedness and is captured by the co-evolution of entities and their interactions in the general evolution algorithm \cite{Thurner.2018}.
+Formally, the update equations of the entity state vector $\sigma$ and the interaction tensors $M$ are simultaneously updated over time in the general evolution algorithm.
+In the system metamodel of the allagmatic method, this is described with the update function $\phi$ and the adaptation function $\psi$ that can both be modelled in such a way that the update function $\phi$ updates entity states in $\mathcal{E}$ simultaneously with the adaptation of their interactions in the milieus $\mathcal{M}$ through the adaptation function $\psi$.
 This is a concretisation of the system metamodel into a metamodel of open-ended evolution.
-The environment is also part of co-evolution and described in the state vector $\sigma$ in the general evolution algorithm \citep{Thurner.2018} and the entity $e$-tuple $\mathcal{E}$ in the system metamodel. \textit{Combinatorial interactions:} In complex systems, interactions are of combinatorial nature consisting of rules determining how new entities can be formed out of existing entities.
+The environment is also part of co-evolution and described in the state vector $\sigma$ in the general evolution algorithm \cite{Thurner.2018} and the entity $e$-tuple $\mathcal{E}$ in the system metamodel. \textit{Combinatorial interactions:} In complex systems, interactions are of combinatorial nature consisting of rules determining how new entities can be formed out of existing entities.
 The creation and destruction of entities is encoded in rules that do not change with time.
 They can be regarded as physical or chemical laws determining which transformations and reactions are possible, respectively.
-Please note that this includes the typical evolutionary mechanisms of selection, competition, and reproduction.
+Please note that this covers the typical evolutionary mechanisms of selection, competition, and reproduction.
 At runtime, models created from this metamodel make use only of a subset of these rules at any given time point, which is captured with so-called active productive/destructive rules.
-This is formally described with the function $F$ in the general evolution algorithm \citep{Thurner.2018} and the update function $\phi$ in the system metamodel. \textit{Entity lifetime parameters:} Besides the creation of new entities through combinatorial interactions, entities can spontaneously appear, which would be similar to discovering a new law or element in nature.
-By introducing a decay rate $\lambda$, the CCC model did not freeze \citep{Thurner.2018}.
+This is formally described with the function $F$ in the general evolution algorithm \cite{Thurner.2018} and the update function $\phi$ in the system metamodel. \textit{Entity lifetime parameter:} Besides the creation of new entities through combinatorial interactions, entities can spontaneously appear, which would be like discovering a new law or element in nature.
+By introducing a decay rate $\lambda$, the CCC model did not freeze \cite{Thurner.2018}.
 It thus plays an important role for open-ended evolution.
-In the system model, this parameter can be described as a further structure in the update function $\phi$.
+In the system metamodel, this parameter can be described as a further structure with a respective further operation.